isomerpages/moe-yiochukangsec/_our-curriculum/Distinctive Programmes/Learning for Life Programme.md

     <div>

-<p> Students will be get to watch local and international productions and appreciate how the synergy and collaboration between the various modules they have learned through AMD can create a stage production:
+<p> Students will be get to watch local and international productions and appreciate how the synergy and collaboration between the various modules they have learned through AMD can create a stage production:<br>

-Production in 2108:
+Production in 2108:<br>

 *   The Curious Incident of the Dog in the Night Time @ Esplanade Theatre